Derek Adams: Ross County (third spell)

 Adams left Morecambe to become Ross County manager for a third time in November 2023.
 His first game in charge was a 0–0 draw.

 Adams received backlash in December following his post-match comments after losing at home to Dundee through a last-minute goal, in which he slammed the standard of Scottish football as being "shocking", calling the game "one of the worst games I've ever seen", and claiming his former team Morecambe were "miles better" than his Ross County squad, specifying that "I've left a side down in England's League Two that is miles better than this team.
 And that's saying something, we had the bottom budget in League Two and we were a hundred times better than this."
 Adams would later stand by his comments regarding the standard of Scottish football, but admitted regret in his comparison to his former employer and apologised to his playing squad for the comment.

 Adams resigned from his position at Ross County on 7 February 2024, the day after a 5–0 defeat at Motherwell.

 Morecambe (third spell)

 On 3 June 2024, Adams was appointed Morecambe manager for a third time on a rolling contract.
 Morecambe were subsequently relegated from EFL League Two to the National League at the end of the 24/25 season.

 On 18 August 2025, following the club's takeover by Panjab Warriors, Adams was sacked.

+Director of Football role

+On 11 November 2025, Adams returned to Plymouth Argyle, being appointed the club's Director of Football on.
+The role would involve supporting manager Tom Cleverly "manage the men's first-team structure" and "provide strategic guidance" rather than being involved in "day-to-day coaching responsibilities".